 Tourism pays for Conservation

 Africa’s Eden believes passionately in a pragmatic, sustainable approach to conservation.
-Allowing small-scale, high-end tourism in West-Central Africa, means that its nature can be preserved by investing the profits, while at the same time bringing employment and education.
+Allowing small-scale, high-end tourism in West-Central Africa, means that its nature can be preserved by investing the profits in the area to ensure continued and economically sustainable protection of the national parks, while at the same time bringing employment and education.

 Our approach aims to establish and sustain west central Africa as a unique global destination for tourism, in order to conserve and protect its natural and cultural heritage.
-This concept is called ‘Conservation Tourism’.
+Responsibly attracting tourists to its operations in the west central African region will go a long way to increase awareness of the secrets that lay hidden in one of the world’s most environmentally pristine locations.

 Our destinations